The Issue

 In the end, we need more programs that not only rescue horses, but rehabilitate them for other uses, insert them effectively into equine therapy programs, and educate potential owners on how to be a successful horse owner.

-ADOPTION PROGRAM
+OUR HORSE ADOPTION PROGRAM

 First and foremost, we love finding new and loving homes for the horses we rescue.
 Our adoption program offers horses that are healthy, rehabilitated, and trained.
 Our vet reports are available upon request, and we’re happy to discuss everything we know about the horse’s health, temperament, abilities, character, and age.
 For instance, their teeth will have been floated, which means the sharp enamel points that develop on a horse’s teeth during chewing will have been removed.
 The horse’s feet will be trimmed and/or shod, its vaccinations will be current, the horse will be groomed and at a good body weight, and microchips will have been inserted and registered.